msonstei/OIUploader/README.md

 Uploading files and scanning takes a long time - I have had it take >10 minutes.
 The window may show as 'Not responding', but the process is running on your server.

 TODO:
-Have scanner only scan the new file.
+Have scanner only scan the new file, not entire directory.
+Make Linux version